Herdataspace/Herdataspace/README.md

 # Hello!
 I'm Stephanie. 👋

-- 👩‍💻 An aspiring bioinformatician living in Exeter, UK 🇬🇧
+- 👩‍💻 An aspiring immunologist and computational biologist living in Exeter, UK 🇬🇧

 ## A bit about me

-- 🔬 PhD student at the University of Exeter, using cell-based and flow-cytometry approaches to investigate the immune response in type 1 Diabetes
+- 🔬 PhD student at the University of Exeter, using cell-based and flow-cytometry approaches to investigate the autoimmune response in type 1 Diabetes

 - 👩‍🎓 Molecular Medicine (MSc) and Biomedical Science (BSc) graduate from The University of Sheffield.